gigya/wordpress/readme.txt

 = 5.10 =
 * Custom screen-sets: added validation with SAP CDC
 * Fixed an incompatibility with PHP 5.x

+= 5.11 =
+* It is now possible to separately configure the session settings for Remember Me
+* Fixed an issue in the REST API extension

 == FAQ ==